-Since Syracuse University announced that students will be welcomed back in the Fall, our Board of Governors, staff team, and student leaders have been hard at work making sure we can provide meaningful Jewish experiences for Syracuse University students.
+Since Syracuse University announced that students will be welcomed back for the spring semester, our Board of Governors, staff team, and student leaders have been hard at work making sure we can provide meaningful Jewish experiences for Syracuse University students.
 Building community and offering opportunities for students to grow personally, professionally, and Jewishly will be difficult within this "new normal," but we are up for the challenge.

 We have formed a task force made up of board members, staff, university officials, and students who have helped us and continue to help us understand the current climate and implement safety measures to make sure Hillel can safely open for students.